 Role of the Taskforce in Developing the DHS State Mental Health and Disability Services Plan

 In 2009 the Department of Human Services began development of a new DHS State Olmstead Plan for Mental Health and Disability Services.
 The Taskforce, along with the Mental Health and Disability Services Commission and the Mental Health Planning Council, were tasked with coordinating stakeholder input into the Plan.
 Once again, public meetings were held across the state to hear from people with disabilities, their families, advocates and providers about what it takes for people to live successfully in the community.
 The Plan was completed early in 2011, and the Taskforce receives regular updates on its implementation.

 Recent Work of the Taskforce

-The Taskforce is monitoring progress in the redesign of Iowa’s mental health and disability service system, and tracks legislation, policies and planning by state agencies that have implications for Olmstead.
-Learn more about the Taskforce’s Legislative Agenda.
-The Taskforce also gets involved in critical issues at the federal level which potentially impact Iowans with disabilities, such as debate over the Center for Medicare and Medicaid Services rules defining integrated settings for home and community based services.
+The Taskforce monitored progress in the redesign of Iowa’s mental health and disability service system.
+It continues to track legislation, policies and planning by state agencies that have implications for Olmstead.
+The Taskforce also continues to get involved in critical issues at the federal level that affect the lives of Iowans with disabilities.
+This includes debate over the Center for Medicare and Medicaid Services rules defining integrated settings for home and community-based services.